C. J. Spiller: Senior year

 In the Tigers' 40–24 victory over the Florida State Seminoles on November 7, 2009, Spiller and Jacoby Ford became the leading all-purpose duo in NCAA history (a record previously held by Marshall Faulk and Darnay Scott of San Diego State).

 On November 28, 2009, Spiller set the FBS record for kickoff return touchdowns with seven during his career.
 He also earned his spot in the record books in another way on that kickoff return, by being one of five players to ever gain 7,000 all-purpose yards.
 Spiller was one of the three finalists for the 2009 Doak Walker Award, and placed sixth in the voting for the Heisman Trophy.

 Spiller was selected for the All-Atlantic Coast Conference (ACC) first-team, and was voted the ACC Player of the Year by the members of the Atlantic Coast Sports Media Association.
-He was also recognized as a unanimous first-team All-American.
+He was also recognized as a unanimous All-American.
 He was the nation's only player that season to account for touchdowns five different ways—rushing, passing, receiving, and on kick and punt returns—and had passing, rushing and receiving touchdowns in one game, a victory against North Carolina State, a first for a player in Clemson history.
 He returned four kickoffs and a punt for scores that year and had eight total returns for touchdowns during his career.
-He scored at least once in every game that season while leading Clemson to the Atlantic Division title and a spot in the league title game against Georgia Tech.
+He scored at least once in every game that season while leading Clemson to the Atlantic Division title and a spot in the league title game against Georgia Tech, where he ran for 233 yards and four touchdowns.
+He finished the season with 216 carries for 1,212 rushing yards and 12 rushing touchdowns to go along with 36 receptions for 503 receiving yards and four receiving touchdowns.
+He went over 100 scrimmage yards in eight of the games.
 Spiller led the ACC with an average of nearly 184 all-purpose yards and was the league's fourth-leading rusher, averaging 76 yards.

 Spiller graduated from Clemson in December 2009, becoming the first person in his family to receive a four-year college degree.
 Also, Clemson retired his No. 28 in recognition of his college career.

 Spiller was the only player in the FBS to score a touchdown in every game in the 2009 season.